Photography exercises

 -

-The 5-minute diagnosis.
-Why your photos don’t work
+The simple exercise that reveals why your photos don’t work

 -